srand/jolt/docs/quickstart.rst

         sources = "src/main.cpp"

-Don't assign explicit values to the toolchain's parameters, use default values and instead override these from the command line when you need to.
+Default toolchain parameter values can be overridden from the command line when you need to.
 For example, to build the ``HelloWorld`` task for the ARM architecture, run:

 .. code-block:: bash